Tips on desk setup for perfect posture

 How can I help you?

-Disclaimer: The information provided is of a general nature and should not be used in place of professional advice from myself or another medical professional.
+Disclaimer: Information provided in this post is of a general nature and should not be used solely in place of individual advice from either myself or another medical professional.
+Pascoe Vale Osteopathy and Dr. David Howard will not take responsibility for any injury resulting from following information in this post.